-Mr. Wilmers is chairman of the board, president, chief executive officer and a director of M&T Bank, chairman of its Executive Committee and a member of its Trust and Investment Committee; a director and member of the Executive Committee of East New York; and a director of a number of other M&T Bank or First Empire subsidiaries.
+Mr. Wilmers is chairman of the board, president, chief executive officer and a director of M&T Bank, chairman of its Executive Committee and a member of its Trust and Investment Committee; a director and member of the Executive Committee of East New York; chairman of the board and a director of M&T Bank, N.A.; and a director of a number of other First Empire or M&T Bank subsidiaries.
 He is a director of the Greater Buffalo Partnership, the Federal Reserve Bank of New York and The Business Council of New York State, Inc., and a member of the Visiting Committee of the John F. Kennedy School of Government at Harvard University.
 Mr. Wilmers is also a director of the Albright-Knox/Buffalo Fine Arts Academy.